Legal basis: Sections 63 and 66 BayHIG

 As a W1 professor, you will receive initial start-up funding from FAU.

-As a W1 professor, you will be supervised by a mentor who is not working in your field.
-This person will help you meet the requirements set out in your performance agreement and will supervise and advise you while you prepare for your role as a higher level university professor.
+As a W1 professor, you will receive support from a mentor who is not from your subject.
+Your mentor will support you with fulfilling the requirements of the target agreement and guide and advise you on preparing for your future academic role.

 Once you have undergone the intermediate evaluation, you will receive detailed feedback about your performance thus far during the course of a personal interview.
 You will also be issued with a certificate showing the decision of the faculty council on whether or not to grant you a postdoctoral lecturing qualification.